-Summing the above loan obligations (BGN 12,042 thousand) and finance lease liabilities (totaling BGN 30 thousand), consolidated financial debt as of September 30 2023 amounted to BGN 12,072 thousand, showing a nearly fourfold increase by 290% or BGN 8,979 thousand from previous year end and reaching ratios of 12% of total assets and 16% of total liabilities, substantially higher than those reported as of December 31 2022 (4% and 5%).
+Summing the above loan obligations (BGN 4,189 thousand) and finance lease liabilities (totaling BGN 23 thousand), consolidated financial debt as of December 31 2023 amounted to BGN 4,212 thousand, showing a nearly fourfold increase by 36% or BGN 1,119 thousand and decreasing ratios of 3% of total assets and 4% of total liabilities (as compared to 4% and 5% at the end of 2022).

-Accounting for the lower balance sheet value (BGN 6,477 thousand) and significant decrease in cash and cash equivalents by BGN 8,351 thousand from the end of 2022, consolidated net financial debt (the difference between financial debt and cash and cash equivalents) registered a substantially bigger increase by BGN 17,330 thousand, reaching BGN 5,595 thousand.
+Accounting for the substantially higher balance sheet value (BGN 14,093 thousand) and moderate decrease (by BGN 735 thousand) in cash and cash equivalents, consolidated net financial debt (the difference between financial debt and cash and cash equivalents) amounted to a decreasing but nonetheless substantially negative value (surplus of cash and cash equivalents over financial debt) of BGN (-) 9,881 thousand.